punkyalice/F-ListBot/README.md

-- **Privacy policy**: since this bot logs messages and stores character-linked data (`!log`, `kv_store`), F-List's privacy rules require that this collection be *publicly disclosed* and that the bot have its own privacy policy (what's collected, how it's used, how long it's retained) - this can live on the bot character's profile page.
-The `!gdpr` and `!settings` commands help satisfy the "let users see/access their own data" part, but the written policy itself is on you.
+- **Privacy policy**: since this bot logs messages and stores character-linked data (`!log`, `kv_store`), F-List's privacy rules require that this collection be *publicly disclosed* and that the bot have its own privacy policy (what's collected, how it's used, how long it's retained) - this can live on the bot character's profile page. `!gdpr` and `!settings` cover the "let users see their own data" part, and `!log limit` gives you an actual retention period to state and have the bot enforce - but writing the policy text itself is on you.
 - Credentials (`FLIST_ACCOUNT`/`FLIST_PASSWORD`) are only ever used locally to fetch a ticket and are never transmitted anywhere else - satisfies the "must not store/transmit user credentials" rule, which in this codebase is specifically about the *bot's own*